novax-exchange/.github/principals/README.md

 A variant of [AWS Leadership Principles](https://www.aboutamazon.com/about-us/leadership-principles)
 ## Meta Principals
 - Self-management
+  - There is no space for follower in NovaX.
+Everyone in NovaX leads in his own edge.
 - Self-taught and eager to share your knowledge
   - A fork of AWS "Learn and Be Curious"
 - Talk is cheap, show me the artifact